What is aducanumab?

 - The Alzheimer Society encourages Canadians to listen to the perspectives of people living with dementia regarding aducanumab:

-- For example, a recent episode of CBC's The Current (listen here) features Bob Murray, a resident of Seaforth, Ontario and a member of our Advisory Group of People with Lived Experience of Dementia.
+- For example, an episode of CBC's The Current from June 2021 (listen here) features Bob Murray, a resident of Seaforth, Ontario and a member of our Advisory Group of People with Lived Experience of Dementia.
 (The conversation about aducanumab begins at 22:54, and the interview with Bob begins at 31:00.)

 - If you're interested in sharing your thoughts about aducanumab, please write to us at firstname.lastname@example.org.